se-edu/learningresources/contents/kotlin/NullSafety.md

 ```kotlin
 val stringLength = secondString!!.length
 ```
-The operator converts any value to a non-null type and throws an exception if the value is null.
+The operator converts any value to a non-nullable type and throws an exception if the value is null.
 In the above example, `stringLength` will be assigned the length of `secondString` if `secondString` is not `null`; if secondString is `null`, a NPE is thrown.
-Kotlin tries to reduce the number of NPE as an NPE is difficult to debug a generic NPE, and also it creates so many app crashes.
+Kotlin tries to reduce the number of NPEs thrown as it is a run-time exception that is difficult to debug, in addition to creating so many app crashes.
 Hence NPEs in Kotlin are explicitly asked for.

 # Summary
-1. Kotlin makes your applications safer by allocating more work to the complier, instead of failing in the hands of the users.
+1. Kotlin increases null safety of programs because some of the work required to ensure null safety is offloaded from the programmer to the compiler, which is less error prone.
+2. Null Safety is enforced by the Kotlin language.
+This is better compared to Java Optionals which is a Class and not a language construct like Kotlin's null-safety system.
-2. If you expect your object to **not** take on a `null` value, make it a non-null type!
+3. If you expect your object to **not** take on a `null` value, make it a non-nullable type!
-3. Even if you make your object a nullable type, Kotlin handles it better than Java because it can help to prevent NPE.
-An generic NPE is hard to debug; in Kotlin a descriptive message could be given to make debugging easier(with the help of Elvis operator).
+4. Even if you make your object a nullable type, Kotlin handles it better than Java because it can help to prevent NPE.
+An generic NPE is hard to debug; in Kotlin a descriptive message could be given to make debugging easier (with the help of Elvis operator).

 # Learning resources